oliverwalsh7/gradecalculator/README.md

 # Grade Calculator
-Grade calculator to help Lehigh students project their GPA's with the new pass fail option.
+GPA optimizer to help Lehigh students project their GPA's with the new pass fail option.
+Algorithm returns which classes you should pass/fail this upcoming semester in order to maximize your cumulative GPA.

 ## Developers:
 - Oliver Walsh